xinranxiao/meteor-spotify/README.md

 # meteor-spotify
-A oauth wrapper for Spotify on Meteor
+An updated and maintained oauth wrapper for Spotify on Meteor.

 ## Installation
-* `meteor add service-configuration`
 * `meteor add xinranxiao:spotify`

 ## Usage